UK vs US: Which is Better for International Students

 In general, the following documents or requirements are mandatory for UK admissions:

-• A duly filled application form
+• list items A duly filled application form

-• Application fee paid receipt
+• list items Application fee paid receipt

-• Passport
+• list items Passport

-• Tier 4 (General) visa
+• list items Tier 4 (General) visa

-• For undergraduate courses, +2 with a minimum GPA of 2.50 - 3.50
+• list items For undergraduate courses, +2 with a minimum GPA of 2.50 - 3.50

-• Language requirements - IELTS (6.0+), TOEFL (78+), PTE (53+), Duolingo (120+), Cambridge C1 Advanced (180+), and C2 Proficiency (200+)
+• list items Language requirements - IELTS (6.0+), TOEFL (78+), PTE (53+), Duolingo (120+), Cambridge C1 Advanced (180+), and C2 Proficiency (200+)

-• An SOP (Statement of Purpose)
+• list items An SOP (Statement of Purpose)

-• A resume or CV
+• list items A resume or CV

 Application process for UK universities

-4. Gather funds to show as proof: You must gather your funds at this stage as you are obliged to show enough money while applying for a visa.
+4. list items Gather funds to show as proof: You must gather your funds at this stage as you are obliged to show enough money while applying for a visa.
 You can apply for an education loan and get the sanction letter to show proof of funds.

-5. Apply for a UK visa: Initiate your visa application once you receive all the documents.
+5. list items Apply for a UK visa: Initiate your visa application once you receive all the documents.
 After receiving your visa, you can book your flight ticket and land in the UK within one month.

 UCAS: Applications for undergraduate admissions in the UK can be through UCAS (Universities and Colleges Admissions Service), a famous private company for coordinating application processes for UK universities.